 By bringing a visual component into your emergency messaging, you can provide safety details with basic icons and images that don’t require students to read extensive text or even hear an alarm.
-Every safety tip they need to know can be delivered visually.
-And while your school certainly has processes in place to protect your more vulnerable student populations, there’s just no telling what can happen when crises occur—andthe more information your students have, the safer they’ll be.
+Every safety tip they need to know can be delivered visually and improve safety in schools using digital signage.
+And while your school certainly has processes in place to protect your more vulnerable student populations, there’s just no telling what can happen when crises occur—and the more information your students have, the safer they’ll be.

 5. Teacher-specific safety tips

-Install a few digital screens in your backend offices and teacher’s lounges, and you’ve added a completely new way to improve school safety.
+Install a few digital screens in your backend offices and teacher’s lounges, and you’ve added a completely new way to improve safety in schools using digital signage.
 There’s some safety information that may be more pertinent to your staff than your actual students: